Lawmakers can't cite local examples of trans girls in sports

 “Once you open up that door on gender policing, that’s not a door you can easily shut,” he said.

-Huckman showed great talent in the sprints and hurdles, but was not dominant on a statewide level.
-In her senior year, she won several events in small and mid-size meets, and had 6th place and 10th place finishes in the Division II indoor state championships.
+Huckman showed great talent in the sprints and hurdles but was not dominant on a statewide level.
+In her senior year, she won several events in small and mid-size meets, and had sixth place and 10th place finishes in the Division II indoor state championships.

 The proposed bans appall her.

-Note: This story has been corrected to show that the Bruesehoff family lives in New Jersey’s Camden County, not Sussex County.